-4.2 Primary Treatment Systems
+6.3 Primary Treatment Systems

-According to the EPA, there are four broad categories of primary treatment systems (for use with combined wastewater, blackwater only or as pre-treatment for greywater treatment systems):
+According to the EPA, there are four (4) broad categories of primary treatment systems (for use with combined wastewater, blackwater only or as pre-treatment for greywater treatment systems):

 - 1. Septic tanks; - 2.
 Incinerating toilets (toilet waste only); - 3.
 Wet composting systems (combined wastewater); and - 4.
-Composting toilets (toilet waste only).
+Dry composting toilets (toilet waste only).